paradime-io/paradime-dbt-movie-challenge/README.md

 - Tests for uniqueness on the imdb_id (this is the join key for all sources) to make sure that each movie appears only once.
 - Removing all rows that doesn't have imdb_id.
 - Coalescing values from different sources to ensure completness. (eg. imdb_rating)

+### Calculating Movie Success
+Movie success is the centre metric for all insights in this project.
+That is why creating a robust ultimate success indicator is one of the key aspects of modelling as well.
+Below is explains how this is achieved.

 ## Visualizations